High from Delaware

 Maybe we are mediocre.
 We’re certainly lazy.
 I’ve spent a good portion of this blog contemplating arrogance and sucking my own dick, but we just completed a magazine survey and readership has gone down since I’ve been at the helm.
 Maybe I haven’t made things better.

 I spend more time playing Candy Crush than doing anything meaningful.
 At work.
 At home.
-Exhausted by the ennui of my daily existence.
+Drowning in the privileged ennui of my daily existence.
 Drained from doing nothing.

-It sucks that readership has gone down because I desperately want to be liked, and it’s as if my audience is saying they don’t like me.
-Then again, I’m not unlike Big A attempting to walk our new 40-pound puppy last night.
+I hate that readership has gone down because I desperately want to be liked, and it feels as if my audience doesn’t like me.
+Then again, I’m not unlike Big A attempting to walk our 40-pound puppy last night.
 As helpful as she was trying to be, she kept interfering with our leash-training efforts.
-“You want all the benefits without doing any of the work,” I told her, criticizing her shoddy dog-walking while feeling the harsh truth of my own words.
+“You want the benefits without doing the work,” I criticized while reeling from the hypocrisy of my words.

-Meanwhile, Little A has been much kinder.
-She needs me.
+Meanwhile, Little A needs me.
 She needs us.
 I see the difference it makes when Mr. D and I give more fully of our time, and I want more of it with my kids.
-Big A, Little A, and now, Doggy A.
+Big A, Little A, Doggy A.

 It always comes back to Time.
 How we use it.
 How we squander it.